Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 These plants’ huge, delicious fruits made them valuable to desert inhabitants.
 Some say that the mouthwatering fruits of this shrub taste even better than watermelon.

-These tolerant to drought desert plants thrive in gardens with lots of sun and little shade.
-Sow them in sandy soil that drains well, like most succulents and cacti.
+These drought-tolerant desert plants thrive in gardens with lots of sun and little shade.
+Like most succulents and cacti, they should be sown in sandy soil that drains well.

 The Sonoran Desert in Arizona and Mexico is home to the cacti in their natural habitat.